feliixx/mongoplayground/web/DOCS.md

 ## Use JSON documents

-you can import JSON documents to create a database.
+It is possible to use JSON documents to create a database.
 Documents will be inserted in a **collection named `collection`**

-JSON documents need to be in an array, for example:
+Select `JSON` mode and add the JSON documents in an array, for example:

 ```JSON5
 [